grdddj/done-for-today/plan.md

 ## Deep work

 Manufacturing tests:
-- prodtest script improvements

-Firmware:
-- TS5 UI - keyboard new design (PIN, word count)
+- lid switch / cannot run without it
+- unlocking the lid at the end
+- DB archiving
+- new config and more options
+- debugging on Toradex

 ## Other work